 Whatever further impact, if any, the COVID-19 pandemic may have on the Company is unpredictable.
-The continued spread of COVID-19 nationally and globally could also lead to a deterioration of general economic conditions including a possible national or global recession.
-The COVID-19 pandemic has not yet ended and given the uncertainty of its magnitude, outcome and duration, it is not possible to estimate its impact on the Company's business, operations or financial results; however, the impact could be material.
+The future extent of future COVID-19 outbreaks is uncertain and, therefore, it is not possible to estimate its impact on the Company's business, operations or financial results; however, the impact could be material.